section-engineering-education/engineering-education/content/articles/transaction-management-in-database/index.md.md

 ### Prerequisities
-Before learning this tutorial you need to have basics in SQL(structured query language) and understand how to create a database which we will be working from and performing our transactions against.
+To follow through with this tutorial you need to know basic SQL(structured query language) and understand how to create a database.

 ### Transaction states
 There are various database transaction states as follows.